kurtekat/shaiya-episode-6/sdev/README.md

 | 101112 | 432     | 2       |
 | 101113 | 432     | 3       |

-The ability value is expected to be greater than or equal to 200.
+The ability value is expected to be greater than 100.
 The library will divide the ability value by 100.

 ## Chaotic Squares